shubham30vatsal/Web-Of-Law/Readme.md

 ## This repositiory aims to experiment with new BERT-based techniques for the classification of long (over 512 tokens) US Supreme Court documents.
-The details of the repository have been listed below:
+The details have been listed below:

 1. stable_diffusion_cifar.ipynb notebook contains the code to fine-tune CIFAR-10 on stable diffusion.
 Please download CIFAR-10 dataset and create the format of dataset as instructed in the notebook.
 2. stable_diffusion_flower.ipynb notebook contains the code to fine-tune CIFAR-10 on stable diffusion.
 Please download Oxford-10 (Flower) dataset and create the format of dataset as instructed in the notebook.